LucasJK/Character-Sheet/README.md

 Potential Feature List:

+- have option for homebrew class (custom name etc.)

+- detect class and add rage to status list

 - keeps track of resistances
 - keeps track of status effects
 - keeps track of temporary hit points